Elsa Baquerizo

-Elsa Baquerizo McMillan (born 25 June 1987) is a Spanish beach volleyball player.
+Elsa María Baquerizo McMillan (born 25 June 1987) is a Spanish beach volleyball player.
 As of 2012, she plays with Liliana Fernández.
 The pair participated in the 2012 Summer Olympics tournament and were eliminated in the round of 16 by the Italians Greta Cicolari and Marta Menegatti.
 They again competed at the 2016 Summer Olympics, losing in the last 16 to the Russian pair of Birlova and Ukolova.

 Professional career

 World tour 2016

 Silver medal went to Liliana and Elsa at the Long Beach, California Grand Slam where they lost to April Ross/Kerri Walsh Jennings in straight sets, 21–16, 21–16.